joleeson/Directional-JRC/README.md

 </p>

 ## Running Experiments
-Experiemnts may be run from the command line.
+Experiments may be run from the command line.
 Agents using the "Heuristic" or "Round Robin" policies can be run using the examples below:

 Heuristic
 ```